 Parents, if your child is having an MRI exam, this is the information they (and you, too) will need to know.
 You can read through this “MRI for kids” information yourself or read it to your child.
 It should help calm exam-day nerves for the both of you!
-Feel Free to check out other helpful articles on our page specifically for kids, like this one that helps explain a CT scan, or this one about a helpful resource we have for helping kids with their imaging exams.
+Feel free to check out other helpful articles on our blog about imaging in children, like this one that helps explain a CT scan, or this one about a helpful resource we have for helping kids with their imaging exams.

 MRI for Kids: What is an MRI Exam?